cardano-foundation/CIPs/CIP-0025/README.md

 As mentioned above this metadata structure allows to have either one token or multiple tokens with also different policies in a single mint transaction.
 A third party tool can then fetch the token metadata seamlessly.
 It doesn't matter if the metadata includes just one token or multiple.
 The proceedure for the third party is always the same:

-1. Find the latest mint transaction with the label 721 in the metadata of the specific token
+1. Find the latest mint transaction with the label 721 in the metadata of the specific token that mints a positive amount of the token
 2. Lookup the 721 key
 3. Lookup the Policy Id of the token
 4. Lookup the Asset name of the token